By Gustavoblalmiras • Last updated: March 2026

 Why it works: If you slide off the road at night, you can become visible immediately before you open a door.

-Layer 2: The Trunk Crate (main kit)
+Layer 2: The trunk crate (main kit)

-- Insulated blanket + foil blanket
+- Insulated blanket + foil/emergency blanket

 - “Underlayer” insulation (foam pad or thick moving blanket)